 As discussed in detail in the 2018 NEM, the fundamental noise elements of an NEM are Day-Night Average Sound Level (DNL) contours for existing and five-year forecast conditions, presented over base maps depicting the airport layout, local land use control jurisdictions, major land use categories, discrete noise-sensitive "receptors", and other information required by Part 150.
 The City of Burlington, Vermont submitted the revised NEMs for 2018 and 2023 to the FAA September 2019 based on 2018 data.
-The FAA found that the NEMs are in compliance with Part 150 on September 24, 2019.
+The FAA found that the NEMs are in compliance with Part 150 on September 26, 2019.

 This NCP update does not propose any new measures, or changes to existing measures, that would change the NEM DNL contours.
-In addition, current aircraft operations at BTV have not changed by less than fifteen percent in aggregate compared to the 2018 NEM operations.25 Therefore, the 2018 NEM and 2023 NEM are still valid and are incorporated by reference.
+Therefore, the 2018 NEM and 2023 NEM are still valid and are incorporated by reference.